Tomash667/carpg/doc/readme_english.txt

 	than what they have to try to buy it from you.
 NPCs can take from you every potion, for free.
 * Hardcore mode - In this mode, when you save you exit to menu and load deletes a save.
-Standard mode for rougelike games.
+Standard mode for roguelike games.
 It is not recommended so far because if the game freeze or crashes you will need to start new game.
 * If the NPC will block your path you can yell at him (default key Y) so he will move out of the road.